Shaptic/Cicada/README.md

 Man-in-the-Middle attacks and packet sniffing is to establish a trusted set of encryption keys before using the network.
-This can be via secure email, and encrypted telephone call, exchanging symmetric keys in person, etc. Once these keys are exchanged, `cicada` can use them directly to encrypt all outgoing communication to a particular node.
+This can be via secure email, and encrypted telephone call, exchanging symmetric keys in person, etc. Once these keys are exchanged, _Cicada_ can use them directly to encrypt all outgoing communication to a particular node.

 If you trust the network (or at least the majority of it -- see the [Attacker